All travelers will need to hold travel documents as detailed:

 Mexican FMM Tourist Card

-The Mexican government now provides an online service to create, print, and have your tourist card ready to present upon entry at Los Cabo Airport.
-(Contact them if issues)
+The Mexican government provides an online service to create, print, and have your tourist card ready to present upon entry at Los Cabos Airport.
+(Contact them, not us, if you have issues)

 - Mexican FMM tourist card in English / Ingles